StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

     /// @dev
     ///   - seller/buyer contract should call escrow contract's function before _transfer.
     ///   - escrow contract should update (Seller, Buyer) balance.
-    ///   - seller should not call this function.
+    ///   - the seller should not call this function.
     /// @param
     ///   - to:
-    ///     In case of buyer/seller contract, must be escrow contract address.
+    ///     In case of buyer/seller contract, must be an escrow contract address.
-    ///     In case of escrow contract, must be user address who is triggered this transaction.
+    ///     In case of escrow contract, must be the user address who triggered this transaction.
     ///   - _valuePayed: payable token amount
     /// @return reason code.
 0 is success, otherwise is failure code. function escrowRefund(address to, uint256 amount) public returns (uint32);

     /// @notice withdraw token from escrow account.
     /// @dev
-    ///   - must implemented in Escrow-Contract and optional for other contracts.
+    ///   - must be implemented in Escrow-Contract and optional for other contracts.
-    ///   - buyer is only available when escrow is success, otherwise should call escrowRefund.
+    ///   - buyer is only available when escrow is successful, otherwise should call escrowRefund.
-    ///   - in case of escrow failed, seller can refund seller-token.
+    ///   - in case the escrow fails, the seller can refund seller-token.
-    ///   - if escrow is success, seller and buyer can get exchanged token on their own wallet.
+    ///   - if the escrow is successful, the seller and buyers can get the exchanged tokens on their own wallet.
     /// @return reason code.
 0 is success, otherwise is failure code. function escrowWithdraw() public returns (uint32);